-- As outlined in our Stay Safe Pledge, we are asking our students to remain in Central New York through the duration of the semester to prevent the spread of COVID-19.
+- As outlined in our Stay Safe Pledge, we strongly encourage students to remain in Central New York through the duration of the semester to help prevent the spread of COVID-19.
 We acknowledge, however, that in rare cases extenuating circumstances may arise.

 - During the semester, a limited number of our students will be traveling with University organizations including academic groups, athletics teams and others.

 - The pledge is not intended to restrict otherwise University-approved/sponsored travel, such as approved essential research travel for students, so long as it is otherwise within bounds of SU policies and individuals who travel observe New York State’s quarantine guidelines.